A Complexity-Brightness Correlation in Gamma Ray Bursts: Brightness Dependent Correlations in the Average Time Profile

-In our studies of the ATP behavior, we used two kinds of SE fits.
-The first is the simultaneous fit of both ATP slopes with SEs of the same index, $\nu=1/3$, and common normalization factor $\beta$.
-This 3-parametric fit ($\tr, \td$, and $\beta$) has the best statistical accuracy.
-The results of these SE fits are summarized in Table~\ref{tab1} and in Figure~\ref{fig2}.
+We use the following parameterization of the ATP: $f(t)=\beta \exp\left[ - \left| t/\trd \right|^{\nu_{r,d}} \right]$, where $\trd$ and $\nu_{r,d}$ are the time constants and the SE indices of the rising and decaying ATP, respectively.
+In our studies of the ATP behavior, we use two kinds of SE fits.
+The first is the simultaneous fit of both ATP slopes with SEs of the same index, $\nu=1/3$, and a common normalization factor $\beta$.
+This 3-parameter fit ($\tr, \td$, and $\beta$) has the best statistical accuracy.
+The results of these SE fits are summarized in Table~\ref{tab1} and in Figure~\ref{fig4}.

-In comparison to the GRBs statistics used by SPS97 (912 events) the time dilation of the decaying slope is slightly larger, $t_{d,9}/t_{d,7}=1.89^{+0.68}_{-0.44}$ (90\% confidence interval) comparing samples 9 and 7 (see Table~\ref{tab1}).
-The time dilation is now more significant.
-The corresponding rejection level for a null hypothesis (no time dilation) increased up to 0.99995 (assuming a normal for distribution of the deviations of the values).
-The time dilation of the rising slope also slightly increased, but still remains at a low significance level.
+In comparison to the GRBs statistics used by SPS97 (912 events), the temporal stretching of the decaying slope for weak events is now more pronounced and significant, $t_{d,9}/t_{d,7}=1.89^{+0.68}_{-0.44}$ (90\% confidence interval) comparing samples 9 and 7 (see Table~\ref{tab1}).
+The corresponding rejection level for a null hypothesis (i.e., no temporal stretching) has now increased to 0.99995 (assuming a normal distribution for the deviations of the values).
+The temporal stretching of the rising slope also increased slightly, but this is still at a low significance level.
 The resulting variation of the asymmetry (the ratio $\td/\tr$) slightly decreased.
 Comparing samples 1 and 9 we get: $(\td/\tr)_{\rm dim}/(\td/\tr)_{\rm bright} = 1.48^{+0.55}_{-0.32}$ ($90\%$ confidence interval).
 The significance level for this correlation remains the same as for the SPS97 sample, $\sim 0.02$.
-The general time dilation of $\tr+\td$ has a statistical significance $4\times 10^{-4}$; the ``dim/bright'' ratio is $(\tr+\td)_9/(\tr+\td)_7=1.71^{+0.62}_{-0.38}$ (sample 9 compared with sample 7).
+The variation of $\tr+\td$ with peak flux has a statistical significance of $4\times 10^{-4}$; the ``dim/bright'' ratio becomes $(\tr+\td)_9/(\tr+\td)_7=1.71^{+0.62}_{-0.38}$ (sample 9 compared to sample 7).